Adidas Controversial Shoes

 Boys (aged 10-16) should either dress in accordance with the gentlemen’s dress code (as set out above); or alternatively may wear a dark-coloured lounge suit with a shirt and tie (whereupon no hat is required).

-Overseas visitors are welcome to wear the formal National Dress of their country or Service Dress.
+Overseas Visitors Overseas visitors are welcome to wear the formal National Dress of their country or Service Dress.

 Serving Military Personnel Serving military personnel are welcome to wear Service Dress or equivalent.